 Medical Device Recalls and Product Updates

-Medical device recalls are made because the U.S. Food and Drug Administration (FDA) requests or requires a company to do so, or when manufacturers find a problem and voluntarily remove products.
-In the case of FDA recalls, the agency has statutory authority to require a company to pull a medical device from the marketplace if the risk is large enough.
+In the case of FDA recalls, the agency has statutory authority to request pharma companies to pull a drug from the marketplace if the risk is big enough.

 Different Levels of FDA Recall

-- Class I Recall – The device has an issue that could cause “serious adverse health consequences or death” if it used by the patient or a physician.
+- Class I Recall – The drug has an issue where there is reason to believe it could cause “serious adverse health consequences or death” if used.

-- Class III Recall – The device has an identified issue but it is “not likely to cause adverse health consequences.”
+- Class III Recall – The drug has an identified issue but it is “not likely to cause adverse health consequences.”

-As well as monitoring the latest Hurt Now blog entries and Facebook posts, we recommend the feed below for the latest recalls announced by the FDA on Twitter.
+As well as monitoring the latest Hurt Now blog entries and Facebook posts, we recommend the feed below for the latest recalls, research, and drug information announced by the FDA on Twitter.

 You can also read full details on the latest drug alerts here.